top of page

 General

-• An image needs to be identified only by its title.
-The software will produce the file name automatically for PDIs and produce labels which can be printed for the prints.
+• An image needs to be identified only by its title; the title must be unique to each image submitted by an author.
+The software will produce the file name automatically for PDIs and produce labels for you to print for print competitions.

 • Prints should be mounted on board or thick card.